-The most famous national park in Italy is certainly the ‘Parco Nazionale dell’Abruzzo’ which preserves nature in three regions: Abruzzo, Lazio and Molise.
-This park is recognized worldwide as an example of preserving nature and the environment, allowing a perfect balance between nature and the surrounding towns.
-Visits to the park,are verified and screened, while the park keeps reinventing itself by finding new solutions, to keep it modern and efficient.
+The most famous national park in Italy is certainly the Parco Nazionale dell’Abruzzo which preserves nature in three regions: Abruzzo, Lazio and Molise.
+This park is recognized worldwide as an example of preserving nature and the environment, allowing a perfect balance between nature and surrounding towns.
+Visits to the park are verified and screened, while the park keeps reinventing itself by finding new solutions to keep it modern and efficient.
 The park holds a great variety of fauna: 60 species of mammals, 300 varieties of birds, 40 types of reptiles, fishes, amphibious species and a wide varieties of insects (a paradise for entomologists).

-This landscape was formed by millenia of continuous erosion.
-Its located in the Puglia region, in southern Italy.
-The sinks, or ‘dolina’, next to the Altamura area are quite impressive, being between 70 and 100 meters in depth.
-Even if the park has been modified by man, the fauna and flora, of the Alta Murgia area, are still of great interest.
+This landscape was formed by millennia of continuous erosion.
+Its located in the Puglia region, in Southern Italy.
+‘Doline,' deep ground depressions created by erosion, next to the Altamura area are quite impressive, being between 70 and 100 meters in depth.
+Even if the park has been modified by man, the fauna and flora of the Alta Murgia area are still of great interest.

 Located between the passages and the wooded ridges which divide Tuscany from the Emilia region, a true mountainous environment comes to life.
 The peaks are over 2,000 meters above sea level where the forests gives way to rocky mountains, spectacular lakes and high mountain prairies.
 This park has an extraordinary richness of various, mixed, environments.
 From the moor lands, which host wild blueberries, to the most unreachable peaks, and again, its lakes, waterfalls, and mountainside creeks.
 The local fauna includes the Italian wolf, moufflon (a species of wild sheep), deer, royal eagle and various botanical rarities.

 Located in the Tuscan region, it is the largest marine park in Europe, with its 56,766 hectares of sea surface, and 17.887 hectares of dry land, including its several islands of the Tuscan Archipelago.
 Every single one is different from the other with only one thing in common: the beauty of its environment.

-Created in 1934, in the Lazio Region, It is well known as park rich in biodiversity but also conveniently located.
-The park is about, an hour drive south from Rome.
+Created in 1934, in the Lazio region, It is well known as a park rich in biodiversity, but also conveniently located.
+The park is about an hour drive south from Rome.